beetbox/beets/docs/reference/cli.rst

 untouched.
 The ``write`` command lets you later change your mind and write the contents of the database into the files.

+You can think of this command as the opposite of :ref:`update-cmd`.

 The ``-p`` option previews metadata changes without actually applying them.

-You can think of this command as the opposite of :ref:`update-cmd`.
+The ``-a`` option forces a write to the file, even if the file tags match the database.
+This is useful for making sure that enabled plugins that run on write (e.g., the Scrub and Zero plugins) are run on the file.

 .. _stats-cmd: